DavidPal/whitespace-format/README.md

   * `replace` -- Replace any occurrence of `\v` or `\f` with a single space.
   * `remove` -- Remove all occurrences of `\v` and `\f`

+It is recommended to avoid tabs in source code and text files if possible, and replace them with spaces or other strings, such as `\t` or `&Tab;`.
 While both tabs and spaces are functionally similar for indentation in text files, using spaces offers consistency in how the indentation appears across different editors and platforms, as a space character always renders as a single space.
 Tabs, on the other hand, can be configured to represent a varying number of spaces in different editors, potentially leading to inconsistent visual formatting if not everyone working on the code uses the same tab settings.

 If `--check-only` is used, a combination of non-default options is recommended (e.g. `--replace-tabs-with-spaces=0` and `--normalize-non-standard-whitespace=remove`).
+This will warn about presence of tabs and non-standard whitespace characters.
 However, Makefiles and TSV files must be explicitly excluded using the `--exclude` option.
-This will warn about presence of tabs and non-standard whitespace characters.

 However, without `--check-only`, there is no simple universal recommendation for all text files.
 First, in Makefiles and TSV files, tabs are required.